 Speaking of Raskolnikov, they decide to go visit him now.

-As they go, Pulcheria says she never thought she would be afraid of her son, the way she is now.
-The she says that she dreamed about Marfa Petrovna, who is now dead.
+As they go, Pulcheria says she never thought she would be afraid of her son the way she is now.
+She says that she dreamed about Marfa Petrovna, who is now dead.